winitzki/scall/tutorial/programming_dhall.md

 In this way, the Church encoding enables fold-like aggregations to be implemented without recursion.

 For an arbitrary Church-encoded data type `C`, the "fold" function is the identity function of type `C → C` with first two arguments flipped.
-In practice, it is easier to use the data type `C` itself as a "fold"-like function.
+In practice, it is easier to "inline" that identity function: that is, to use the data type `C` itself as the "fold"-like function.

+Recursive data types such as lists and trees support certain useful operations such as `map`, `concat`, `filter`, or `traverse`.
+In most FP languages, those operations are implemented via recursive code.
+To use those operations in Dhall, we need to reformulate them as fold-like aggregations.

+**"Fold-like" aggregations** iterate over the data while some sort of accumulator value is updated at each step.
+The result value of the aggregation is the last computed value of the accumulator.

-We will show some examples of aggregations in the next subsections.
+Let us show some examples of how this is done.

 ### Sum of values in a `ListInt`